ProfFabioOliveira/floraext/README.md

 <br>

 <p align="justify">
-  FloraExt is a research prototype framework currently under construction designed to enhance the accuracy of LoRa network simulations.
+  FLoRaExt is a research prototype framework currently under construction designed to enhance the accuracy of LoRa network simulations.
 Built upon <a href="https://flora.aalto.fi/" target="_blank"><b>FLoRa</b></a>, <a href="https://inet.omnetpp.org/" target="_blank"><b>INET</b></a>, and <a href="https://omnetpp.org/" target="_blank"><b>OMNeT++</b></a>, it introduces a validated propagation module and a systematic methodology for processing empirical field data to derive realistic simulation parameters.
 Although initially validated using data collected in dense tropical forests (Serra dos Órgãos National Park), this data-driven workflow is generalizable to other complex environments, such as urban areas or agricultural fields, ensuring higher reliability in network performance assessments.
 </p>

 <hr>